 Q: Yeah.
-So, as I recall, once upon a time, like chess was viewed as sort of the great AI thing, right?
+So, as I recall, once upon a time, chess was viewed as sort of the great AI thing, right?
 But that seemed to have died off fairly early in the chess playing game, is that fair or is that -?

 Ken Thompson: No, it was always touted as the drosophila I guess.
-That was the word they always used, it's a drosophila of AI.
-And the - you know Idgki and all of those still - they talk about the computer chess, you know, being waged over there in brute force.
-But from afar, they just look at the results so they're getting, they're getting better, they're getting better as proof that AI is working without looking at what they're doing.
-And the - as soon as it became very clear that they're just brute force, plus they're getting very good and that no AI program ever competed.
-They slowly drop the drosophila.
+That was the word they always used, it's the drosophila of AI.
+And the - you know and all of those still - they talk about the computer chess being waged over there in brute force.
+But from afar, they just look at the results, so -- they're getting, they're getting better, they're getting better -- as proof that AI is working without looking at what they're doing.
+And the...
+As soon as it became very clear that they're just brute force, plus they're getting very good, and that no AI program ever competed, they slowly dropped the drosophila.
 Now they're talking about Go.